qutip/qutip/doc/installation.rst

 >>> sudo port install py27-cython
 >>> sudo port install texlive-latex-extra

-the last of which installs LaTeX and it's required fonts, and in addition:
+the last of which installs supplimentary LaTex fonts, and in addition:

 >>> sudo port install py27-pyside